rfarenhorst/starter-academic/content/home/training.md

 Using his company 'Rethink Digital', Rik's main focus is on creating as many High-Performing Digital organizations as possible.
 He combines training, consulting, speaking, and taking senior leadership positions to make as much impact as possible, and to continuously sharpen the saw.

-# Rik is one of the founding members of the DevOps Agile skills Association (DASA), created its competence framework and defined the DASA DevOps principles.
-He is also a master trainer in DASA's courseware portfolio.
-As chairman of DASA’s Enterprise Leadership Forum, Rik has inspired executive leadership peers and professionals on a global scale to help organizations to profit from digital and organizational transformation.

-# Rik has senior leadership experience (e.g. CIO of Transavia Airlines) and is an experienced supervisory board member.